Incidental Farming Coverage

 What Incidental Farming Coverage Includes

 Imagine this scenario.
 Farmer Ben, aside from making produce from his farm, also offers additional services such as farm tours, and even having a building within his farm rented as a venue for weddings, parties, etc., albeit unofficially and only for relatives and not as a full-time purpose for his farm.

-One particularly sunny day, one of his employees calls him for an emergency: a distant relative that happened to be there while using one of his farm’s buildings as a venue for an event was injured by cattle that broke free from one of Farmer Ben’s enclosures.
+One particularly sunny day, one of his employees calls him for an emergency: A distant relative that happened to be there.
+This relative is using one of his farm’s buildings as a venue for an event.

 Unfortunately, the liability coverage his farm insurance policy has does not include answering for injuries for any third party that is not an employee.
 He basically had not included coverage for any liability that can result from ensuring any other people besides his employees since accommodating people with his farm was not intended as a full-time purpose; that, or he had neglected in doing so.